ozoid/speech_recognition/README.rst

 SpeechRecognition
 =================

-* Fix for Bing API (uksouth Servers)
+* Fix for Bing API > Microsoft Cognitive Services (uksouth Servers)
-* Fix to remove punctuation and convert to lower case.
+* Fix for Bing to remove punctuation and convert to lower case.

 Library for performing speech recognition, with support for several engines and APIs, online and offline.